KualiCo/client-build/README.md

 # @kuali/client-build

+*Deprecated* This should not be used.
+The idea was good, but in practice, it just became so much of a hassle.
+Opt to use your own webpack config, or `react-scripts` or `next` to manage client build/development projects.

 A package to make front-end builds much simpler.
 Gone are the days where you can just slap a `<script>` and a `<link>` tag on an html page and be ready to go.
 With the oversaturated configurations for babel and webpack, it can be hard to